We don’t support this browser anymore.

 It’s a bit of a balancing act though, as performance over the past couple of years has been driven by rent hikes.
 Those same elevated costs that limit development opportunities are giving landlords like PHP more bargaining power at the negotiating table.

-Looking to the future, we think PHP has several features that underpin long-term dividend-paying potential.
-The backlog of procedures in the NHS means improving access to primary care is a key component of the UK governments latest plans to improve the NHS.
-And, with 89% of the group's rent roll funded by the NHS or its Irish equivalent, we view the group's tenants as lower risk.
+Looking ahead, we think PHP (and Assura) have several features that underpin long-term dividend potential.
+NHS backlogs mean improving access to primary care is a key component of the UK government’s latest plans.
+And, with 89% of PHP’s rent roll funded by the NHS or its Irish equivalent (targeting 80–90% post-acquisition), tenant risk remains low.

 Ireland is also a key growth driver, with arguably better market dynamics than here in the UK.
 Leases tend to be longer term, with better yields, and it’s a key area of focus for future growth.

-We continue to like PHP as a play on a resilient segment of the UK property market and see it as a benefactor of interest rate cuts as and when they come.
-The valuation isn’t overly demanding, and the prospective dividend yield is attractive – though nothing is guaranteed.
+We continue to like PHP as a play on a resilient UK property segment and a potential beneficiary of interest rate cuts.
+The valuation isn’t stretched, and the dividend yield is attractive, though not guaranteed.
+In the near term, developments in the Assura deal are likely to drive investor sentiment, so expect more volatility than usual.

 Environmental, social and governance (ESG) risk